gzuuus/nips/XX.md

     - All payment details should be verified against the original order
     - The message direction is clearly indicated by the `p` tag

-5) Fiat Gateway ( Example Robosats )

 ### Marketplace Server Role

-Marketplace servers can optionally facilitate the payment process by:
+Marketplace services can optionally facilitate the order processing and payment request by:

 1. Generating payment requests based on merchant preferences when buyers initiate orders
 2. Verifying payments and generating receipts automatically